-Wikileaks releases data trove claiming to detail CIA hacking methods
+Wikileaks publishes data trove claiming to detail CIA hacking methods

 Vault 7 purports to contain a wide breadth of information of CIA practices, from ways to hack iOS and Android devices to a spying program called “Weeping Angel” that involves compromising smart TVs and utilizing their microphones for remote listening.
 As the documents are brand new, the scope of their revelations is not yet clear.

 In its introduction of the data dump, Wikileaks calls into question the CIA’s potential abuses of power, an inquiry that again raises questions about the organization’s timing and potential political motivations following its role in the 2016 U.S. presidential election.
-“The source wishes to initiate a public debate about the security, creation, use, proliferation and democratic control of cyberweapons,” the release states.Featured Image: Brian A Jackson/Shutterstock
+“The source wishes to initiate a public debate about the security, creation, use, proliferation and democratic control of cyberweapons,” the release states.Featured Image: Brooks Kraft LLC/Corbis/Getty Images

 0